-Established institutions associated with clearly delineated communities are eligible to file a community objection.
-The community named by the objector must be a community strongly associated with the applied-for gTLD string in the application that is the subject of the objection.
+Established institutions associated with clearly delineateddefined communities are eligible to file a community objection.
+The community named by the objector"defined community" must be a community related tostrongly associated with the applied-for gTLD string in the application that is the subject of the objection.
 To qualify for standing for a community objection, the objector must prove both of the following:

-It is an established institution - Factors that may be considered in making this determination include, but are not limited to:
+It is an established institution - Factors that may be considered in making this determination include:

-Level of global recognition of the institution;

-- Length of time the institution has been in existence; and - Public historical evidence of its existence, such as the presence of formal charter or national or international registration, or validation by a government, inter-governmental organization, or treaty.
+- Level of global recognition of the institution; - Length of time the institution has been in existence; and - Public historical evidence of its existence, such as the presence of formal charter or national or international registration, or validation by a government, inter-governmental organization, or treaty.
 The institution must not have been established solely in conjunction with the gTLD application process.

-It has an ongoing relationship with a clearly delineated community - Factors that may be considered in making this determination include, but are not limited to:
+It has an ongoing relationship with a defined_clearly delineated community that consists of a restricted population - Factors that may be considered in making this determination include: